-Within NOAA NOS, the Remote Sensing Division (RSD), Regional Navigation Managers, and the Navigation Response Teams (NRTs), directly support these U.S. homeland security and emergency response requirements.
+Within the NOS, the National Geodetic Survey's Remote Sensing Division (RSD), the Office of Coast Survey's Regional Navigation Managers, and the navigation response teams (NRTs), directly support these U.S. homeland security and emergency response requirements.
 For example, RSD acquires high resolution digital photography and rapidly disseminates the imagery datasets to a variety of users, including the general public.
 The NRTs, as part of the port's U.S. Coast Guard Marine Transportation System Recovery Unit, work with other NOAA offices, federal agencies, state and local governments, and port authorities to gather data and evaluate conditions so that maritime commerce can quickly resume after disaster strikes.